 - Emergency and Safety Procedures

-A college residence community is one in which the bonds that unite the members are common habitation and the objective is to further one’s education.
+Members of a college residence community bond through common habitation, and the objective is to further one’s education.
 A community environment is first and foremost the interaction of individuals, and the root of developing community is the individual student’s interaction with others.

 This living-learning community complements classroom learning and provides for holistic student development.
 Wartburg recognizes that its students are adults and must assume responsibility for their behavior.
 Mutual respect and consideration, coupled with an awareness and sensitivity to the needs of others, shape the standards for group living.
 Behavior that infringes on the rights of others or violates the standards of the college will be handled in an educational and developmental manner.